-Natural hair oils are simply oils—which are appropriate for use on hair or skin— that are not processed, they don’t contain any other ingredients, they are left in its natural state.
-With that being said, these oils have a tendency to get old (some have a shelf life for about one to two years and sometimes longer) as opposed to oils that are made with ingredients that help preserve it for a longer time.
+Natural hair oils are simply oils—which are appropriate for use on hair or skin— that are not processed, they don’t contain any other ingredients, and they are left in its natural state.
+With that being said, these oils have a tendency to expire overtime (some have a shelf life for about one to two years and sometimes longer) as opposed to oils that are made with ingredients that help preserve it for a longer time.

-For many years people have used natural oils or organic oils for hair as hair care staples to reap the benefits of it in its natural state, as the addition of other ingredients can dilute and eliminate the effectiveness of the oil’s main benefits.
+For many years people have used natural oils or organic oils as hair care staples to reap the benefits of it in its natural state.
+The addition of other ingredients mixed with the oil can dilute and eliminate the effectiveness of the oil’s main benefits.
 To obtain oils in its natural state (or closest to it) look for the oils that are extracted at low temperatures or without the use of heat as these processes preserve its natural formation.
-For example: Coconut oil that’s unrefined, doesn’t contain any additives and is the pure oil obtained after the extraction process.
+For example coconut oil that’s unrefined, doesn’t contain any additives and is the pure oil obtained after the extraction process.

 Natural Oils for Hair that Penetrate the Hair Shaft

 The oils that have the ability to penetrate hair are those that can get into your hair shaft and moisturize from the inside out.
 The oils that can penetrate the hair shaft are coconut oil, olive oil, and avocado oils, to name a few.
 However, all penetration is not created equal.
 In other words: Some of these oils penetrate the hair shaft much deeper than others.